 - ❖ Head Start Center Base Home Visits- Teachers will home visit a minimum of two times a year to let you know how your child is progressing and to obtain your ideas on what your child needs.
-Your questions and ideas are always welcome. - \ Head Start Center Base School Conferences- A formal conference is scheduled twice a year with parents of center-based children.
+Your questions and ideas are always welcome. - Head Start Center Base School Conferences- A formal conference is scheduled twice a year with parents of center-based children.
 Parents have an opportunity to meet at the school to review their child's progress.
-Teachers will share their observations of your child's skills. - \ Personal Contacts- Any time you have a concern, please share it with your child's teacher/home visitor, or appropriate staff.
+Teachers will share their observations of your child's skills. - Personal Contacts- Any time you have a concern, please share it with your child's teacher/home visitor, or appropriate staff.
 The Head Start center based program also uses Partner Pouches and contact notes for frequent communication.
-Any form of communication is welcome: notes, phone calls, e-mail, and person-to-person.
-We are happy to answer questions and hear your ideas. - Parent Committee Meetings-A Parent Committee is made up of parents whose children are in the same classroom/unit.
-Parent Committees meet to: - \ talk with your Policy Council representative participate in parent training make classroom plans
+Any form of communication is welcome: notes, phone calls, e-mail, text, and person-to-person.
+We are happy to answer questions and hear your ideas. - ❖ Parent Committee Meetings-A Parent Committee is made up of parents whose children are in the same classroom/unit.
+Parent Committees meet to: - talk with your Policy Council representative participate in parent training make classroom plans

-August 2022
+August 2024

 Sun Mon Tue Wed Thu Fri Sat

-1 2 3 4 5 6
+1 2 3

-7 8 9 10 11 12 13
+4 5 6 7 8 9 10

-14 15 16 17 18 19 20
+11 12 13 14 15 16 17

-21 22 23 Irwin St. Site Orientation 3:30-5:00 24 25 Capitol Ave.
-Site Orientation 3:30-5:00 26 27
+18 19 20 Irwin St. Orientation 3-4 21 22 Capitol St. Orientation 3-5 23 24

-28 29 First Day of School for ALL Children Home Visits Start 30 31
+25 26 First Day of School for All Children First Week of EHS Home Vis- its 27 28 29 30 31